Escape of Charles II: Refuge in an oak tree

 Colonel William Careless (or Carlis), who had fought at Worcester, had also arrived at Boscobel House.
-At Careless's suggestion, he and the King spent the day of 6 September hiding in a nearby oak tree (The Royal Oak), while Parliamentary troops searched the surrounding woodland.
-The exhausted King slept for some of the time, supported by Careless who, when his arms became tired, was "constrained...to pinch His Majesty to the end he might awaken him to prevent his present danger".
+At Careless's suggestion, he and the King spent the day of 6 September hiding in a nearby oak tree (the Royal Oak), while Parliamentary troops searched the surrounding woodland.
+The exhausted King slept for some of the time, supported by Careless who, when his arms became tired, was "constrained ... to pinch His Majesty to the end he might awaken him to prevent his present danger".
 They returned to Boscobel House that evening.

-Meanwhile, another Pendrell brother, Humphrey, reported that while at the local militia headquarters he had been interrogated by a Parliamentary colonel, who questioned him closely about whether the King had been at White Ladies; however, Humphrey had convinced the officer he had never been there.
+Meanwhile, another Pendrell brother, Humphrey, reported that while at the local militia headquarters he had been interrogated by a Parliamentary colonel, who questioned him about whether the King had been at White Ladies; however, Humphrey had convinced the officer he had never been there.
 The Colonel reminded Humphrey of the £1000 reward for information leading to the King's capture and of the "penalty for concealing the King, which was death without mercy".
-This further emphasized the importance of getting Charles out of the country as soon as possible.
-Charles spent the night in one of Boscobel's priest-holes.
+This further emphasised the importance of getting Charles out of the country as soon as possible.
+Charles spent the night in one of Boscobel's priest holes.

 Moseley Hall

 At the suggestion of Lord Wilmot, Charles left Boscobel for Moseley Hall late in the evening of 7 September, riding an old horse that had been provided by the miller, Humphrey Pendrell.
 The King was accompanied by all five Pendrell brothers and Francis Yates (servant to Charles Giffard and brother-in-law to the Pendrells).
 Soon after leaving Boscobel the horse stumbled, and Humphrey Pendrell joked that it was "not to be wondered at, for it had the weight of three Kingdoms upon its back".
 The party stopped at Pendeford Mill where Charles dismounted, it being unsafe to continue riding.
 Three of the brothers took the horse back, while Richard and John Pendrell along with Francis Yates continued with the King to Moseley Hall.

-At Moseley, the home of Thomas Whitgreave, Charles was given a meal and dry clothes, and Whitgreave's priest, Father John Huddleston, bathed the King's bruised and bleeding feet.
+At Moseley, the home of Thomas Whitgrave, Charles was given a meal and dry clothes, and Whitgrave's Catholic priest, John Huddleston, bathed the King's bruised and bleeding feet.
 Touched, Charles told Huddleston, "If it please God I come to my crown, both you and all your persuasion shall have as much liberty as any of my subjects".
 Charles spent the night and the next two days hiding at Moseley Hall, sleeping in a bed for the first time since 3 September.
 Later that morning he saw some of his fleeing Scottish troops passing by.

-When Parliamentary troops arrived at the Hall Charles was hurriedly hidden in a priest-hole, secreted behind the wall of a bedroom.
-The troops accused Whitgreave of fighting for the King at Worcester (which he had not, though he had fought as a Royalist before being wounded and captured at Naseby in 1645).
-Whitgreave convinced the troops that he was too feeble to aid any Royalist fugitives, and they departed without searching the house.
+When Parliamentary troops arrived at the Hall Charles was hurriedly hidden in a priest hole, secreted behind the wall of a bedroom.
+The troops accused Whitgrave of fighting for the King at Worcester (which he had not, though he had fought as a Royalist before being wounded and captured at Naseby in 1645).
+Whitgrave convinced the troops that he was too feeble to aid any Royalist fugitives, and they departed without searching the house.